Sumairah1113/Money-Management/README.md

 ## Introduction

-It is a practice project to apply the javascript skills I learned.
+This is a project for college, where i used the languages javascript, css, and html.
 Aim was to create a frontend application with full CRUD functionality.
 I helped me to collect and apply the knowledge I gained from tutorials and books.

 Includes: